intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Responses.md

 - **href** - The URI or URL of the resource.

+- **description** - The period or energy descriptor for use by user agents (applications). e.g. "`rel`": "self", "`name`": "week", "`description`": "hse" "`rel`": "collection", "`name`": "week.day" "`description`": "Mon Tue Wed Thu Fri Sat Sun" "`rel`": "collection", "`name`": "day.timeofday" "`description`": "Morning Afternoon Evening Night"

+    This is an optional attribute which is not part of the JSON collection specification.

 - **render** - 'image' or 'text' if the link should be retrieved and embedded; or 'link' to display as-is.
 If the property is missing the href link does not need to be presented.

 The following table shows a set of links provided with energy data for a *week* period.